If you’ve sustained serious injuries in a car accident, then you likely have a lot at stake.

 Tricks for Dealing with a Deposition

-1. Come prepared – Your attorney will help you prepare for the deposition.
+1. Come prepared – With car accident depositions, proper preparation is one of the keys to navigating the process in a successful manner.
+Your attorney will help you prepare for the deposition.
 They’ll help you anticipate what opposing counsel might throw at you.